Marine Science Program

 Required minor.
 Marine science/biology does not require a minor.

 Additional major requirements.
 Students are not permitted to count the same required major courses toward completion of a second major or minor.
 Students may count required ancillary courses for one major toward the requirements of another major.
 The biology department offers a number of courses designed to enrich the learning experience of students beyond the traditional classroom setting.
-These courses include BSC 391, BSC 396, BSC 398, BSC 403, and BSC 407.
+These courses include BSC 391, BSC 396, BSC 398, BSC 403, BSC 404, BSC 407, and MS 398.
 Beyond specific restrictions listed for each course, a total of 4 hours from this group may be applied to the requirements of the biology major or minor.
 An additional 4 hours may be applied as electives to the requirement for 120 hours for the degree.
 Students are responsible for ensuring that they have met all University, college, major, and minor requirements.
 However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
 College advisors are also available for additional assistance with minor, college, and University requirements.

 Special opportunities.
 During the summer semester, a large suite of marine science courses is offered at the Dauphin Island campus of the Alabama Marine Environmental Sciences Consortium.